IvaGoluza/distributed_systems/README.md

 geographical position and calibrated readings.
 All sensors communicate with server that offers web services.

 ## How the simulation works
-a) We have one main server that provides web services to all of the running sensors -> this is implemented as a Spring Boot project
+a) There is one main server that provides web services to all of the running sensors -> this is implemented as a Spring Boot project.
  Navigate to the 'server' directory and run commands:
 ```bash
 gradlew build
 java -jar build\libs\server-0.0.1-SNAPSHOT.jar